 Eventually, our day draws to an end, the sun goes down and the world is quiet and dark.
 I sit in silence feeding your brother, and just like I've always done, I replay our moments together in my mind.

 Today might have been long and messy, but it was a perfect day in the life with 2 kids.

 Today I was your "best boy" and when I tried to explain that maybe I could be your "best girl" instead, you cried.
 So today, I was your best boy.

 Today I was your "superhero" and your "best sweetheart."

 Today I was your "best friend" and for months now you haven't let 15 minutes go by without making sure I know.

 Today, you even told me that I'm your "best pizza."
 And that's everything.

-Today, you loved me in the middle of all the mess—regardless of the lack of attention that I gave you.
+Today, you loved me in the middle of all the mess of life with 2 kids—regardless of the lack of attention that I gave you.
 You loved me when I gave you Goldfish for breakfast, forgot to brush your teeth, made you wait 76 hours for your milk and didn't race around the hall with you like I said I would.